baraldor/defi/README.md

 I believe that DeFi can truly create a new financial system and along with that, it can allow for the development of business models that we didn't know were possible.
 I often see DeFi as a movement, made of bright people that are experimenting with the edge of the technology and crossing boundaries once established.
 It is an endeavor for the brave and the curious.
 It requires study, dedication, collaboration, and passion.
 May the force be with you!

 # What is DeFi
 Decentralized Finance: On Blockchain- and Smart Contract-based Financial Markets
 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3571335

 A Bigginer's guide to DeFi
 https://nakamoto.com/beginners-guide-to-defi/

-#  History
-It all started long before Bitcoin.

 Story of DeFi: How it Started, Where It Stands Now, DeFi Definition Revisited
 https://www.youtube.com/watch?t=31&v=wSUwFVp4Fn4&feature=youtu.be

 # History of Money
 The Evolution of the Monetary Policy
 https://open.spotify.com/episode/4HxJzlbJLEUpsZGduhSE42?si=eEl545kwSDu6znUUZpAG3w